 - food poisoning is quite rare…eat fun stuff!!

 - weed is pretty easy to find (for all you pot smokers) and it’s pretty damn good too! 😉

-Remember you are on holidays, vacation, chill out time, down time.
-Let your hair down, relax your shoulders and have fun.
+Remember you are on holiday, vacation, chill-out time, and downtime.
+Let your hair down, relax your shoulders, and have fun.
 You are doing something most people only dream of doing.